tanker327/pm-stopwatch/README.md

 # PM-Stopwatch (Performance measure stopwatch)

 A javascript lib for both nodejs and web.
-It can used for performane measure, loging, or create a stopwatch application.
+It can used for performance measure, logging, or create a stopwatch application.

 # Functions: